analyticascent/confounder/README.md

 The working assumption behind the early testing is rather blunt: *Good studies will have term frequencies that are distinct from bad ones.* Any studies featured in a meta-analysis that described what the study did or did not account for can easily be used to train a classifier.
 If academic studies on a topic that...

-* Fail to account for sufficient confounders
 * Do not effectively establish a statistical association between hypothesized independent and responding variables
+* Fail to account for all statistically significant confounders - or control variables of any kind
-* Do not accurately distinguish the order of causation between the two variables
+* Do not accurately distinguish the order of causation between the two variables (conflating cause and effect)

 ...are lexically distinct enough from studies on the same topic that *do* manage to meet the three criteria, then there is no reason a machine learning program cannot be trained with sample studies to identify flawed studies from robust ones.
 How true this turns out to be may depend on the topic in question in addition to how authors of a study choose to write about it.